 Medications and injections can also be useful.
 Recent research has shown that paracetamol, despite being widely prescribed, is generally not effective (with a less than 5% chance of helping a patient’s symptoms) while NSAID’s (anti-inflammatory medication) are very likely to help to some degree (>90% likely).
 This must be balanced with the side effect profile associated with these drugs.
 Other medication, like neuro-modulating agents (for example amitriptyline) may also have a role and should be considered when a patient’s symptoms prove refractory to treatment – or when longer-term treatment is needed.
 A variety of injection therapies can be used.
 Corticosteroid injections are very effective pain relievers in the short term, but on average only give 3 months of relief.
 In contrast, visco-supplementation injections (synthetic hyaluronic acid) and platelet-rich plasma (PRP) injections may provide longer-term symptom relief and may be more appropriate in younger patients with less significant joint disease.
 These injections have been shown to improve pain to a similar extent to regular NSAID for more than one year.
 Despite their cost, approximately $500, a single injection is often a more appealing option than regular NSAID use.

 As there are a large number of treatment options available it is important that a treatment plan is targeted to each individual patient and direct the overall management plan.
-An interdisciplinary approach is useful - physiotherapists, podiatrists, strength and conditioning, dietitian – and Axis Sports Physicians (Dr Sarah Beable) in Queenstown are able to coordinate this for you.
+An interdisciplinary approach is useful - which is where our Osteoarthritis Clinic comes in, bringing together a team of experts who will help develop a treatment plan just for you.

 So, don’t hang up the running shoes or give up on your goals just yet.
-You may have heard the phrase ‘exercise is medicine’ (more in next week’s blog) and as with osteoarthritis this is true – with education, exercise and an individualised plan often making a considerable difference to your daily symptoms and function.
+You may have heard the phrase ‘exercise is medicine’ and as with osteoarthritis this is true – with education, exercise and an individualised plan often making a considerable difference to your daily symptoms and function.

 By Dr Sarah Beable on